plkinon/metis/docs/source/index.rst

 a.
 Single analysis: allows the integration of movement equations at a constant time step size.
 Output are quantities like energy, energy differences, the system's state variables and constraint evaluations (among others) as a function of time.

 b.
 Error analysis: the movemente equations are solved at different time step sizes Δ𝑡𝑖 .
-The output is a convergence analysis with the error as a function of the time step size.
+The output is aconvergence analysis with the error as a function of the time step size.

 Contents